-7. Preparing the round window or cochleostomy
+7. Preparing the cochleostomy or round window

-The CI532 implant electrode is compatible with both the round window and cochleostomy approaches.
+The CI522 cochlear implant with Slim Straight electrode is compatible with both round window and cochleostomy approaches.

 This section describes site preparation for both approaches.
-For details on inserting the electrode array see 11.
-Inserting the intracochlear electrode on page 59.
+For details on inserting the electrode see 11.
+Inserting the intracochlear electrode on page 58.